Sodefor: Assets and operations

 Sodefor was founded in 1994 and acquired assets in Bandundu formerly owned by Forescom, a nationalized company that was suspended in 1990.
 These included a sawmill and plywood factory in Nioki and a forestry concession area of more than 1700000 ha.
 Due to the First Congo War (1996-7) and Second Congo War (1998-2003), operations were initially very limited, with the Nioki plant closed completely in 1998/1999.

 Since 2004 the company has been undertaking a major expansion program.

 The main concession areas are to the north and south of Lake Mai-Ndombe and on both sides of the Lukenie River, centered on Oshwe.

-In October 2008 the Environment Minister, José Endundu, said the DRC would probably cancel about 2/3 of its logging contracts under an anti-corruption program sponsored by the World Bank.
-Concession areas would shrink from 22 million hectares to 7 million hectares.
-This would affect Sodecom and two other foreign-owned companies.

 Controversy

 In February 2010 twenty-seven people of the Bokongo community in Oshwe Territory led by Deputy Bosama Henri were arrested and charged for attacking the company and paralyzing its activities.
 They claimed that the company had moved the boundaries and had never paid the customary dues to the local people.